Ludwig Gruner: Life

 Born in Dresden, he initially wanted to become a decorative painter, a plan scotched in the mid-1840s by an eye problem.
 He began his studies in 1815 under Klinger before enrolling at the Dresden Academy under Ephraim Gottlieb Krüger.
 Patrons then funded a move to the academy in Milan in 1825, where he studied under Giuseppe Longhi and Pietro Anderloni, and a journey through southern France and Spain in 1828, including three months studying the Escorial.
 Returning to Germany in 1832, he completed an engraving of the portrait of Anton Raphael Mengs before a journey to England and Scotland, where he saw a number of Madonnas after Raphael and at Blenheim Palace The Exposition of Moses.

 From 1836 to 1843 he returned to Italy, this time staying in Rome, making engravings using the techniques of the 16th-century engraver Marcantonio Raimondi and publishing sets of engravings after Raphael's works in the dome of the Chigi Chapel at Santa Maria del Popolo and after the ceiling frescoes in the Stanza di Eliodoro at the Vatican.
-He returned to England in 1842 to make drawings from the Raphael Cartoons and found favour with Albert, Prince Consort and Queen Victoria.
+He returned to England in 1842 to make drawings from the Raphael Cartoons and found favour with Prince Albert and Queen Victoria.
 He worked for Albert from 1841 to 1855 and was appointed Victoria's art advisor and dealer in 1845, helping acquire around sixty paintings and sculptures for the Royal Collection and leading on the decoration of Osborne House and Buckingham Palace.
 He collaborated with Elmslie William Dallas on the decoration of the garden pavilion at Buckingham Palace in 1841.

 From 1845 to 1848 he lived in Rome again before being appointed director of the Kupferstich-Kabinett in Dresden on 2 July 1858, also receiving a professorship at the academy there (Ernst Mohn was one of his students) and becoming a member of the gallery commission.
-He began buying valuable Spanish paintings for its collection in London as early as 1863 - they had originated in the collection of Louis Philippe of France.
+He began buying valuable Spanish paintings for its collection in London as early as 1863 - they had originated in the collection of Louis Philippe I of France.
 He travelled to London almost every summer, working for the Arundel Society, decorating the ceiling of the Blue Room in Windsor Castle after Albert's death there in 1861 and collaborating with A. J. Humbert to design both the Duchess of Kent's Mausoleum (1860) and the Royal Mausoleum, Frogmore (1862) Excavation work started on the site of the mausoleum on 27 January 1862, the final plans having been approved by Victoria that day.
 Victoria had had previous meetings with Humbert and Gruner to finalise and approve their designs for Frogmore.
 Gruner himself died in Dresden.